janzengo/janzengo/README.md

 **About me**
 - 💼 FrontEnd and BackEnd Engineer at [AGGTEDeck](http://aggtedeck.com/)

-- ❤️ I am fond of writing C++ codes in [Kattis](https://open.kattis.com/countries/PHL) and is currently the Top 7 user in the Philippines

 - 💬 I'm currently a college student at a [polytechnic college](btech.edu.ph) pursuing a degree in Bachelor of Science in Information Technology

 - 💡 Besides my studies in college, I'm also taking Harvard's CS50W